 - and -

-Elexon Limited

-(as the BSC Agent)

-- and -
+-

 MRA Service Company Limited

 MASTER REGISTRATION AGREEMENT

-Version 12.5
+Version [ ]

 Release Date

-31st January 2020
+[ ]

 This copy of the MRA is provided to enable the user to make copies of this document but only for the purpose of a copy being given to such personnel within the user’s company as is necessary for the user’s company to operate and supply electricity within Great Britain.
 It is a condition of this licence that copies of the MRA made in accordance with this licence may not be distributed for any other purpose, and each copy will be destroyed when the person possessing such a copy no longer needs such copy to fulfil the purpose set out above.